ppoile/pru-farbsort/README.md

 # Setup

-A good introduction what to optain can be found on http://processors.wiki.ti.com/index.php/PRU-ICSS_Getting_Started_Guide
+A good introduction what to obtain can be found on http://processors.wiki.ti.com/index.php/PRU-ICSS_Getting_Started_Guide.

 __NOTE:__ Make sure that the PRU Code Generation Tools and the Linux Processor SDK (and its included software support package) are compatible with the kernel and its drivers.